- Inventory management is the process of ordering, storing, and using your inventory, including receiving, warehousing, and processing items

 While more of an art than a science, the practice of forecasting demands will pay dividends over your business lifetime.
 Your predictions will improve as you get a better sense of your niche and your customers.
 Fortunately, even a moderately correct estimate can help you cut your future losses on overstock.

 Lastly, FIFO keeps your balance sheet closer to the actual market value.
 You’re selling stock received months ago today so you get the going market rate.
-This approach is helpful in times of inflation, when you want to get every dime back on your spend as prices rise.
+This approach is helpful in times of inflation when you want to get every dime back on your spending as prices rise.

 Inventory tracking is the process of monitoring the SKUs in your possession, including the location and quantities of each item.
 This provides real-time visibility of inventory, helping you get a clear sense of your business health, performance as well as product availability.